Join the BlueGreen AllianceHelp us identify ways to turn today’s environmental challenges into job-creating and economic opportunities!

 It’s critical to defend sound vehicle standards for today and tomorrow.
 Unlike older standards that encouraged just one type of car or technology, today’s fuel economy standards ensure that passenger vehicles of every size and type make big fuel economy improvements.
 That means that households see fuel savings no matter what kind of vehicle they need.
 It also means innovation and investment across almost every automotive plant in the country, and all kinds of parts, and that means more jobs nationwide.

 In addition, smart manufacturing policies like the Department of Energy’s Advanced Technology Vehicles Manufacturing (ATVM) Loan program have been critical to ensuring that we don’t just invent and use the most advanced vehicles in America, but that we make the investments to manufacture them in the US as well.
-The ATVM, which encourages manufacturers to build or retool factories in the United States to build fuel-efficient vehicles or components and has supported the building or expansion of 18 factories in eight states that today employ over 35,000 people and support around 200,000 jobs throughout the economy.
+The ATVM, which encourages manufacturers to build or retool factories in the United States to build fuel-efficient vehicles or components and has supported the building or expansion of 17 factories in eight states that today employ over 38,000 people and support nearly 200,000 jobs throughout the economy.

 Finally, vehicles, fuels and the technology used by transportation systems are changing fast as individuals and municipalities adopt electric, autonomous, and shared and networked vehicles and technologies.
 Upholding labor, environmental and safety standards is critical to ensuring public infrastructure continues to improve service and economic and social benefits, no matter what technology is used to deliver them.